World Book Capital: Port Harcourt 2014

+The Donald E. U. Ekong Library, the academic and research hub of the University of Port Harcourt.

-Port Harcourt is the first city in Sub-Saharan Africa to win the title.
+Port Harcourt in Nigeria is the first city in Sub-Saharan Africa to win the title.
 The Rainbow Club organisation, a non-governmental organisation applied and won the bid on behalf of the Nigerian Government.

 The theme of this year "Books: Windows to Our World of Possibilities", communicates the concept that reading books provides knowledge and exposure to new mentalities and ideas, as well as that it transports the reader to new worlds.
 Educating and cultivating citizens aimed at empowering them to protect democracy, promote social justice, and contribute to the development of their communities.

 Besides the main theme, other main objectives of the Port Harcourt World Book Capital 2014, were promoting Nigerian and African literature, fostering a reading culture among children and youth, and improving literacy rates.
 Book fairs and reading events took place throughout the year.

 The World Book Capital programme 2014 granted people access to more libraries and more literary activities in the city.
 The programme encouraged young people to use facts from their lives to tell their own stories, through the usage of technology and social media.
 This was achieved in several events: The Book Clubs, Reading Tree, Book-of-the-Month, exhibitions, amongst others.
 Other activities were: "Library Support Programme", a voluntary training by other adults and donations to modern school libraries which were recently created, "Books on the Radio", "Television Show: Game Show-" Know your World", " Monthly Drama performances", "The walking Book", "Ken Saro-Wiwa ‘Writer-Martyr Memorial Square’", "Introduction of a writers’ residency program", "Possibilities for Nigeria-Essay Contest as Nigeria turns 100", "Integration into existing state events", etc.